 Participants spend approximately four weeks at host universities where they take part in a series of lectures, seminar discussions and site visits related to each Institute’s theme.
 The programs provide educators with a deeper understanding of U.S. society, culture, values, and institutions.
+The program goal is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

-If possible each Institute concludes with a one week study tour, which complements the academic program and includes visits to sites of interest in another region of the country.
+Each Institute concludes with a one week study tour, which complements the academic program and includes visits to sites of interest in another region of the country.
 The aim of the study tour is to showcase the cultural, geographic, and ethnic diversity of the United States.

 Through a combination of traditional, multi-disciplinary, and interdisciplinary approaches, the program will examine the history and evolution of U.S. institutions and values, broadly defined.
-The program will also serve to illuminate contemporary political, social, and economic debates in the American society.
+The programs will also illuminate contemporary political, social, and economic debates in American society.
 The four-week academic residencies will take place at U.S. universities and college campuses, and will consist of a balanced series of lectures, panels, seminar discussions, readings, workshops, site visits, meetings with practitioners in the field, and cultural activities.
 A one-week study tour to a different region of the United States will complement the four-week academic residencies and showcase the cultural, geographical, and ethnic diversity of the United States.
 The program features curriculum based on the study of how America’s foundations and historical development have shaped and continue to inform U.S. politics, economics, and society.
 A key cultural component of the program involves community service activities, which will provide participants with a first-hand experience of how volunteerism plays a vital role in U.S. civil society.
 The program will offer multiple opportunities for follow-on engagement through alumni webinars, grant-funded follow-on projects, social media, and an alumni workshop.

 Finnish citizenship is not required.
 However, candidates recommended for the program from Finland will need to demonstrate how their participation in the SUSI program will further contribute to their efforts in teaching/education/research in Finland.

 Please note that U.S. citizens or permanent residents (green card holders) are not eligible for the program.
+Participants who have taken part in past SUSI programs are not eligible to apply.
+Relatives of U.S. embassy or the Fulbright Finland Foundation employees are not eligible to apply.

 Program Funding: The program will cover participant costs, including program administration, international travel, ground transportation in the U.S., housing, and subsistence, book, cultural, mailing, and incidental allowances as well as arrange and pay for participants’ international and visa travel costs and travel allowances within set limits and in coordination with the Fulbright Finland Foundation and the U.S. Embassy Helsinki.

 Housing and Meal Arrangements: When possible each participant will have a private room with a shared bathroom during the residency portion of the institute.
-Private room accommodations are not guaranteed.
+However, private room accommodations are not guaranteed.
 During the residency, housing will typically be in college or university-owned accommodation or nearby hotels.
 During the study tour, participants will likely share a hotel room with another participant of the same gender.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
-Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.
+Care will be taken to ensure that any special requirements regarding diet, daily or weekly worship, housing, and medical care are satisfied.

 Health Benefits: While all participants will receive the Department of State's supplemental health benefit ASPE (with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit) for the duration of the program, participants are responsible for their own comprehensive health and travel insurance for the duration of the program.
 (Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos).
-COVID-19 is treated like any other illness under the ASPE policy.

 Program Requirements and Restrictions: Participants are expected to participate fully in the program.
 They are expected to attend all lectures and organized activities, and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
 Please note that teaching methodology and pedagogical methods will not be addressed formally in the Institute.
 The Institute is not a research program ad thus should not be viewed as a research program.